Timofey-Makhankov/Box-Plot_Maker/README.md

 #### **Overview**

-This Code will create a Box-Plot Diagramm with the Module Turtle.
+This Program will create a Box-Plot Diagramm with the Module Turtle.
-You can add Numbers inside the input.txt File. when running the Main Code, it won't only "Draw" the Diagram but also gives important information:
+You can add Data inside the input.txt File. when running the Main Code, it won't only "Draw" the Diagram but also gives important information:

 * Median